28 Nov Do At Home Aligners Work?

-We’ve seen a growing promotion of ‘At Home Aligners’ across social media, television and even in department stores.
+The popularity of ‘At Home Aligners’ across social media, television and even in department stores, continues to rise.
 The Do-It-From-Home treatment promises straighten teeth without the ‘inconvenience‘ of visiting a dental office.

-The idea is you take your dental impressions and a laboratory makes and posts you a series of clear aligners.
+The idea is you take your own dental impressions, and a laboratory makes and posts you a series of clear aligners.
 You wear and change them at home- without ever seeing a dental professional!? … And ‘TaDah!’, you’ve made over your smile with braces at home.

 As the treatment promises to be more convenient and affordable, we can see the appeal but it’s not without limitation, a number of risks and a huge concern.
-Dr Jill Daus shares her thoughts…
+Our award-winning Orthodontist Dr Jill Daus shares her thoughts…

 Risk with At Home Aligners

-First and foremost the health of your teeth should be taken into consideration before trying to move your teeth with any orthodontic treatment.
-The specialist consultation we offer includes more than “Which treatment is right for you?
+The specialist consultation we offer prior to starting treatment includes more than just “Which treatment is right for you?
 And, how long it will take?”.
-It is to make sure your teeth are healthy and to ensure that any orthodontic treatment won’t be detrimental to your teeth.
+It is to make sure that your teeth are healthy and to ensure that any Orthodontic treatment won’t be detrimental to your teeth.

 Retainers and relapse